What Is More Important, Marketing Strategy or Marketing Execution?

 “The essence of strategy is choosing what not to do.” – Michael E. Porter

 Let’s face it.
 We all want to focus on the right tactics and pull the right marketing levers to see success.
+So, why is a marketing plan important.
 Your marketing strategy is the overall plan to get your products or services in front of your customers.
 When your company has the right message, company slogan, logo, and target market you are set up for success.
 There is no doubt about it.

 So how do you get the most out of your marketing strategy?